KarinaFed/anlp-lab2/README.md

 This project implements a multi-agent system using LangChain and LangGraph to help with study, coding, and productivity tasks.
 The system uses a **Router + Specialists** pattern where a router agent analyzes queries and dispatches them to specialized agents, with memory management across interactions.

+The system helps with realistic tasks including:
+- **Study assistance:** Explaining theoretical concepts, creating study plans;
+- **Coding help:** Providing code examples, debugging assistance, best practices;
+- **Productivity planning:** Creating structured study schedules and task breakdowns.

 ## Architecture

 ### Design Pattern: Router + Specialists with Memory

 The system implements a **Router + Specialists** pattern, which is a common MAS pattern where:
-- A **Router Agent** acts as the entry point, analyzing queries and deciding which specialized agents should handle them
+- A **Router Agent** acts as the entry point, analyzing queries and deciding which specialized agents should handle them;
-- **Specialist Agents** handle specific types of tasks (theory explanation, coding help, planning)
+- **Specialist Agents** handle specific types of tasks (theory explanation, coding help, planning);
-- A **Memory Manager** maintains context across interactions
+- A **Memory Manager** maintains context across interactions;
-- A **Synthesizer** combines outputs from multiple agents into a final response
+- A **Synthesizer** combines outputs from multiple agents into a final response.

 ### Agents